-Programming: There are only 3 basic programming packages:
+Programming: There are 4 base programming packages:

 In addition to the basic packages, Verizon offers these add-ons: